 Hampshire Contract Standing Orders (CSO's)

-Council, including maintained schools, must abide by.
+These are local rules which form part of Hampshire County Council's constitution and which everyone across the Council, including maintained schools, must abide by.
 Each council across the country will have its own set of rules like these.